nick-brown/ruby-interview-questions/README.md

 Methods
 -------------------------------------------------------------------------------

-Q: Can methods be overloaded?
+Q: Can methods in Ruby be overloaded?
 A: No.

 Q: How would you test whether an object has a method?
 A: `#respond_to?` or `#method?`

-Q: What is `self`?
+Q: What is the meaning of `self`?
 A: The current object.

 Q: What does a bang `!` at the end of a method signify?